 Privacy & Security

-When you retain a licensed attorney, you generally have the right to refuse to disclose all "confidential communications" between you and your attorney.
+When you retain a licensed attorney, you generally have the right to refuse to disclose all “confidential communications” between you and your attorney.
 You also have the right to prevent others from disclosing confidential communications.
-In U.S. law, this is known as the attorney-client privilege.
+In US law, this is known as the attorney-client privilege.

 If your attorney delegates responsibilities to others, the privilege usually extends to these people.
-This is true even if they aren't licensed attorneys.
-In addition, the privilege generally extends to communications between your employees and your attorney.
+This is true even if they aren’t licensed attorneys.
+Also, the privilege generally extends to communications between your employees and your attorney.
 To be enforceable, there should be a written agreement between the attorney and those working under his or her supervision.

 There are also important differences between the states in the scope of protected communications.
 California law, for instance, has a more expansive interpretation of confidentiality than virtually any other state.